 THEArsenal of Venice constitutes a very large part of the island city of Venice, in Italy, and was the heart of the Venetian naval industry from Twelfth century.

 It is related to the most flourishing period of the life of the Serene: thanks to the impressive ships built here, Venice managed to counteract the Turks in the Aegean Sea and to conquer the northern European routes.

-The large rooms of the Corderie dell'Arsenale they are used as one of the exhibition venues of the Venice Biennale, as well as for some small shipbuilding activities and other minor activities.
+The large rooms of the Corderie of the Arsenale they are used as one of the exhibition venues of the Venice Biennial, as well as for some small shipbuilding activities and other minor activities.